Gift Card

 &spend

-validators. - Parameterizing validators.
+handlers. - Parameterizing validators.

-- Using Lucid (opens in a new tab) with Blockfrost (opens in a new tab)★.
+- Using Lucid Evolution (opens in a new tab) with Blockfrost (opens in a new tab)★.

 ★ We'll once again be using the